Work on building the tram route in this area began in October 2021. See estimated timelines of when work will be finished in this area.

 From 29 May onwards, communal bins in the Annandale Street - Picardy Place area will be situated at the nearest side street to their existing location.
 The regularity of uplifts will be increased to ensure the area is kept clean and tidy and uplifts will take place in the evening to minimise traffic in the area at peak times.

 The project has consulted with Lothian Buses on the proposed traffic management to allow the development of their bus diversion routes.
-You can find further information of bus diversions and timetables at www.lothianbuses.com.
+Details of bus diversions can be found on the Lothian Buses website.